Executive Director of Career Services

 Shayne Feinberg P’17, P’20

 Shayne advises students interested in focusing on careers in the “non-profit” sector.
 She assists students in getting their application materials completed, such as resumes, cover letters and references.
 In addition, she practices mock interviews with students so that they are prepared and confident when entering the work force and offers networking workshops throughout the semester.
 Shayne shows students how to connect with HWS alumni and alumnae through the various resources offered in the Salisbury Center for Career, Professional and Experiential Education.
-Prior to joining HWS nine years ago, Shayne was a special education teacher.
+Prior to joining HWS in 2010, Shayne was a special education teacher.
 She graduated from Nazareth College with a bachelor’s degree in sociology and certification in elementary and special education and received a master’s degree in literacy from SUNY Oswego.

 Scott MacPhail, Ph.D.